romeerez/orchid-orm/docs/src/guide/query-methods.md

 db.table.distinct().select('name');
 ```

-Can accept column names or raw expressions to place it to `DISTINCT ON (...)`:
+Can accept column names or raw SQL expressions to place it to `DISTINCT ON (...)`:

 ```ts
 // Distinct on the name and raw SQL